Have you ever had a scary moment watching your little one teeter toward a staircase?

 Sometimes stairs need maintenance — catching a flaw in them can be what prevents your child from getting hurt if they manage to get past a baby gate.

-About a quarter of children’s stair related injuries happened while being carried by a parent.
+About a quarter of children’s stair-related injuries happened while being carried by a parent.

-Choosing The Best Baby Gate
+Choosing a Baby Gate

 Take a look around your home.
 Think about what it will be like when you set up your babyproofing tools.

-- Style and designs: While safety always comes first, you can still try to find a baby gate that better matches your idea of what your house should look like.
+- Style and design: While safety always comes first, you can still try to find a baby gate that better matches your idea of what your house should look like.
 Choosing between wood, metal, or other colors can help the gate blend in better.

-3 Great Stair-proofing Baby Gates
+3 Great Stair-Proofing Baby Gates

-1. Expandable baby gates
+1. Expandable Baby Gates

-These are ideal for the foot of the stairs, since they use pressure-mounting to hold themselves.
-If a baby were to push against a gate like this from the top, it could slip and cause your baby to tumble down.
+These are ideal for the foot of the stairs since they are pressure-mounted in place.
+If your baby pushes against a pressure-mounted gate at the top of the stairs, it could slip and cause your baby to tumble down the stairs.

-3. Tall walk-through gates
+3. Tall Walk-Through Gates

 How To Babyproof Stair Railings

-Even if your baby is too big to slip through the banister railing, their head or limbs could get stuck between the slats and injuries can happen.
-This is a very frequently overlooked part of babyproofing your stairs and home.
+Even if your baby is too big to slip through the banister railing, their head or limbs could get stuck between the slats, and injuries can happen.
+This is a very frequently overlooked part of babyproofing.

-1. Get a banister guard
+1. Get a Banister Guard

-These are usually easy to put up, but you should make sure you test it before giving your little one access to your stairs by pressing on the guard.
+This style of gate is usually easy to put up, but you should make sure you test it before giving your little one access to your stairs by pressing on the guard.

-2. Try a do-it-yourself solution
+2. Try a DIY Solution